Gkbinqi/CS106L/notes/lec12_Special Member Function.md

       ```c++
       template <typename T>
       Vector<T>::Vector() : _size(0), _capacity(4), _data(new T[_capacity]) { }
+      // my way to comprehend: it's like calling the constructor
+      // just like MyClass c(some args...)
+      // so we do all the things at the initialization
       ```

     * Now the member variables are declared and initialized at once with more efficiency, cool.

-  * Can be used for any constructor, even non-default ones with parameters!
+  * Second, Can be used for any constructor, even non-default ones with parameters!

-  * What if the variable is a non-assignable type?
+  * Third, What if the variable is a non-assignable type?

     ```c++
     template <typename T>
     class MyClass {